dbfischer/bsdist/Documentation/Main/Bsdist/Index.rst

 Page setup, templates and backend layouts
 -----------------------------------------

-The files constants.ts, setup.ts and tsconfig.ts are the starting point to modify the default TYPO3 website setup defined by bootstrap_core and bsdist.
+The files *constants.ts*, *setup.ts* and *tsconfig.ts* are the starting point to modify the default TYPO3 website setup defined by bootstrap_core and bsdist.
 The extension bootstrap_core has already set some config properties and defined a basic page object.
 The bsdist package redefines (for readability) and changes some of these objects and properties.

 .. figure:: ../Images/bsdist-typoscript.png
    :align: left

-In the file setup.ts the main page object is redefined.
+In the file *theme/typoscript/setup.ts* the main page object is redefined.
 The template file part is extended to provide a third template with a sidebar column and an empty template.

 .. code-block:: typoscript